As of Dec 12, 2020 – no date is set for re-opening to the public. It’s extremely unlikely you will be able to visit

-The rescue is closed to the public except during the scheduled dog walks.
+The rescue is closed to the public.
 If you just show up you will find the gates to the farm locked.

 It’s impossible for the staff to care for the dogs while dealing with drop-in visits.
 They ask that you respect this and do not attempt to visit when they are closed.
 You will not be allowed in.
 Please do not hop the fence!